HariSekhon/DevOps-Bash-tools/README.md

   - `github_workflows.sh` - lists GitHub Actions workflows for a given repo (or auto-infers local repository)
   - `github_workflow_runs.sh` - lists GitHub Actions workflow runs for a given workflow id or name
   - `github_workflows_status.sh` - lists all GitHub Actions workflows and their statuses for a given repo
-  - `github_sync_repo_descriptions.sh` - syncs GitHub repo descriptions to GitLab & BitBucket repos
   - `github_get_user_ssh_public_keys.sh` - fetches a given GitHub user's public SSH keys via the API for piping to `~/.ssh/authorized_keys` or adjacent add key tools to GitLab / BitBucket
   - `github_get_ssh_public_keys.sh` - fetches the currently authenticated GitHub user's public SSH keys via the API, like above but with identifying key comments
   - `github_add_ssh_public_keys.sh` - uploads SSH keys from local files or standard input to the currently authenticated GitHub account.
-Specify pubkey file(s) (defaults to `~/.ssh/id_rsa.pub`) or read from standard input for chaining with adjacent tools for GitLab / BitBucket
+Specify pubkey file(s) (default: `~/.ssh/id_rsa.pub`) or read from standard input for chaining with adjacent tools for GitLab / BitBucket
   - `github_delete_ssh_public_keys.sh` - deletes given SSH key(s) from the currently authenticated GitHub account by key id or title regex match
+  - `github_sync_repo_descriptions.sh` - syncs GitHub repo descriptions to GitLab & BitBucket repos
-  - `github_repos_sync_status.sh` - determines whether each GitHub repo has an in-sync GitLab and BitBucket repo by querying all 3 APIs for the master branch hashrefs
+  - `github_repos_sync_status.sh` - determines whether each GitHub repo's mirrors on GitLab / BitBucket are up to date with the latest commits, by querying all 3 APIs and comparing master branch hashrefs
 - `gitlab_*.sh` - [GitLab](https://gitlab.com/) API scripts:
   - `gitlab_api.sh` - queries the GitLab [API](https://docs.gitlab.com/ee/api/api_resources.html).
 Can infer GitLab user, repo and authentication token from local checkout or environment (`$GITLAB_USER`, `$GITLAB_TOKEN`)
   - `gitlab_foreach_repo.sh` - executes a templated command for each GitLab project/repo, replacing the `{user}` and `{project}` in each iteration